 The commitment to providing all presentations online as open access educational resources is one of the most impressive aspect of the annual CROI meetings.

-Options include to watch the presentations with slide, download audio only or as podcasts, pause, repeat, enlarge slides to catch the details – and that the programme become available within 24 hours of the presentations.
+Options include to watch the presentations with slides, download audio only or as podcasts, pause, repeat, enlarge slides to catch the details – and that this now becomes live on the same day.

 And every year, before the main conference, state-or-the-art lectures provide sharp overviews of key subjects.
-Each lecture reviews current knowledge on the subject and set the background for the new research that will presented during the main conference.
+Each lecture reviews current knowledge on the subject and sets the background for the new research that will be presented during the main conference.

 So these lectures are already online – and are an excellent way to spend an hour or two to sharpen your knowledge.

 This year’s programme is listed below.
 Pick your favourite and click a link…

 - Molecular virology: Understanding HIV – Paul Bieniasz

 - Advances in antibodies – Richard Koup

 - HIV complications – Judith Currier

 - HIV reservoirs: obstacles to a cure – Nicolas Chomont